 Well join the rather large club who don’t.
 Because it sure does, and I now realize I’ve been living in the lowest “Grade I” semi-permanently my whole life, with regular (almost daily) dips into Stage II and occasional dips into III with a rare taste of IV on occasion.
-(Like during the IVP I had at 14 when they forgot to ask if I was allergic to bees first and I reacted to the iodine contrast dye on the table – oops!)

 I’ve determined that I’m what we call a “lucky leaker”, meaning I don’t usually go into full shock quickly and hard like some of my less fortunate colleagues who we call “shockers” who have to epi a lot more often.
 My mast cells just “leak” some mediators, vs fully degranulating – usually.

 So I experience all the same signs and symptoms of shockers, just much more slowly and thus more mildly on average, making it extremely hard to recognize as what most doctors consider “true” anaphylaxis, which is a faster reaction that lands you in Stage III – IV quickly, requiring medical attention and often the use of epinephrine.
-(I can change this by increasing my stress and trigger loads, and or being stung by a bee, smile.)
+I can change this by increasing my stress and trigger loads, and or being stung by a bee, smile.

 We all carry epi-pens or should, anyway, though I’ve been able to keep mine buried for years (knock wood quick).
 Some of my friends epi daily – how they manage this both physically and financially I’ll never know, but they do because they have to.
 I do find the calmer I remain, the better I fare, and my friends have found the same.
 But every body is different, and you do what you must to properly manage with your doctor’s guidance.

-It soon became clear to me that the comorbid dysautonomia (including POTS) and all that it entails is likely the love-child of both weak connective tissues lending to poor circulation and venous tone from flaccid veins and weak valves, along with hypovolemia (decreased blood volume) from a combo of stretchy bladders that can overfill (and make us pee too much out), and the effects of mast cell mediators driving vasodilation and third-spacing and frequent urination.
-(Low BP and sudden drops, lightheaded or dizzy, anyone?)
+It soon became clear to me that the comorbid dysautonomia (including POTS) and all that it entails is likely the love-child of both weak connective tissues lending to poor circulation and venous tone from flaccid veins and weak valves, along with hypovolemia (decreased blood volume) from a combo of stretchy bladders that can overfill and make us pee too much out, and the effects of mast cell mediators driving vasodilation and third-spacing and frequent urination.
+Low BP and sudden drops, lightheaded or dizzy, anyone?

 Keep your fluid intake up – but with sufficient electrolytes to make it stick.
 Many find plain water to just go right through us – try coconut or Smart Water (or make your own), instead.

 I also always have to pee like a racehorse after a reaction (lowering my fluid levels further), which is just about every other day presently.
-(I’m trying hard to reduce this, but so far no dice.)
+I’m trying hard to reduce this, but so far no dice.
 It’s a bit like taking diuretics all the time unintentionally and needlessly.
 (I.e. against medical advice!)
 But all I’ve done is eat and drink and encounter scents, stress and vibration while living my normal life.
 Low blood volume and pressure, here we come.

 Toss in some neurogenic trouble from often occult Chiari malformation and Cranio-Cervical Settling and Instability (CCI) from weak neck ligaments and saggy hind brains, and impinged vagus nerves and I think I’ve got your BP drops and tachycardia and (some) sudden vomiting and tachycardia explained now.
 Uhm, I don’t see any reason at all to be anxious now do you? <sarcasm>.

 And again, it’s not that you’re just scared or nervous about what’s going on, it’s that your body is literally having a physiologic reaction to physical stimuli (low blood volume, neuropathy, low BP, high histamine) that makes you feel like you’re anxious and can make you so, since you don’t seem to have control over it at times.
 Combine that with possibly less developed frontal lobes in some of us, and those oversized amygdalas and saggy hind brains lending to Sensory Processing Disorder, and of course we’re prone to catastrophic thinking, overwhelm and panic attacks!
-(I defy you not to be in our case.)
+I defy you not to be in our case.

 So along with baseline higher levels of anxiety on average, we “enjoy” plenty of episodic anxiety attacks thanks to our (often milder) MCAD reactions that doctors rarely recognize for what they really are: mild (and sometimes more severe) anaphylaxis and hypovolemic shock on top of occasional true and serious connective tissue injury and dysautonomia from Ehlers-Danlos Syndrome.
 But no, we’re “just anxious” they all say.
 Sigh.